Skokoo/Firere/README.md

 # 🔥 Fire simulation
 This project is about fire, yes fire.
 It was simple!
-Created by @Skokoo, this project was fully developed using mobile.
+Created by Skokoo, this project was fully developed using mobile.
 Using The C++ language!

 # Main Links!